MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-direct-enroll-macos.md

 ## Create an Apple Configurator profile for devices

 A device enrollment profile defines the settings applied during enrollment.
 These settings are applied only once.
-Follow these steps to create an enrollment profile to enroll macOS devices with direct enrollment.
+Follow these steps to create an enrollment profile to enroll macOS devices with Direct Enrollment.

 1. In the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), choose **Devices** > **Enroll devices** > **Apple enrollment** > **Apple Configurator**.